BrianKvin/airbnb-clone-project/README.md

 ---

-This structured approach ensures that learners build not only technical capabilities but also a problem-solving mindset and an eye for scalable, production-ready software.
+This structured approach will enable me to build not only technical capabilities but also a problem-solving mindset and an eye for scalable, production-ready software.